nicx01/nicx01/README.md

 ###

-<p align="left">I'm a passionate software developer currently working at beBee.com.
+<p align="left">I'm a passionate software developer.
 I love exploring new technologies and building innovative solutions that make a difference.<br>With experience in web development using Laravel, I constantly challenge myself to deliver the best in my projects.</p>
 <p align="left">Try my ipTools project!  https://nicx01.github.io/ipTools/</p>

 ###